NOMA 2.0 RESTAURANT - Copenhagen

 René and his partners hired the renowned Danish architect Bjarke Ingels to build the new structure.
-They were inspired by the layout of a classic Danish farmhouse, where they brought nature back with its huge windows and glass ceilings that make guests feel like they’re outside.
-The dining room and the kitchen are almost confused with the surrounding woods, and the waters.
-You could also see the birds nesting on the shore.
+Inspired by the layout of a classic Danish farmhouse, they brought nature back with its huge windows and glass ceilings that make guests feel like they’re outside.
+The dining room and the kitchen are almost confused with the surrounding woods, and the waters and birds nesting on the shore could be seen…

 Interior and exterior design

 In the dining room there is seaweed, dried fish, and herbs hanging from the wooden beams.

 All the details of the table are finely realized, with handmade ceramics, just like in the kitchen mixing modernity and the sense of crafts with polished wood stations, large open spaces and walkways covered with glass ceilings.

 In the place, many things have been made to measure: the art of Tomás Saraceno made of mold, the long expanse of cupboards and aquariums where the royal crabs swim along the corridor towards the kitchen, wooden chairs wrapped in rope, lampshades in kelp …